HIMB-Summer-Course-2021-Remote-Sensing/MeasuringReefs/MeasuringReefs.md

       - Draw a rectangular AOI (area of interest) to cover Kane’ohe Bay

+      - *Note*: don’t use ‘shift’ to draw a freehand AOI (you wont see imagery availablity if drawn by freehand, for some strange reason)

       - Visually compare the Google Earth placemarks with the Planet Explorer AOI to locate your study reefs